 Referring to Carl Wilhelm Farwerck‘s wife, I realised that I never really looked at Johanna.
 I didn’t even have her years of birth and death present when I needed them.
 Time to change this.

 It wasn’t too difficult to find out when Johanna lived.
 She was born in Amsterdam on 3 May 1901 and she passed away on 15 May 1992 in Hilversum.
 At the time she had children, grand children and grand grand children.
-Thus says the advertisement of her mourning, see at the end of this text.
+Thus says the obituary, see at the end of this text.

 Borrius and Willy Farwerck got married on 7 December 1920 in a Lutheran church in Amsterdam like her parents, so it seems that this didn’t come from the Farwerck side of the family.